 Spring has sprung, go outside and play

-It's time to break out the hiking boots, bikes and assorted outdoor equipment and visit places your favorites places in North Dakota.
-Follow your curiosity, not the crowd into the outdoors where getting away from the hustle and bustle has always been the name of the game.
-Heed the advice of health care professionals and in the case of events, check to see that they are taking place before practicing any of the activities listed here.
+It's time to break out the hiking boots, bikes and assorted outdoor equipment and visit your favorite places in North Dakota.
+Follow your curiosity, not the crowd into the outdoors where getting away from the hustle and bustle in North Dakota has always been the name of the game.

 National Trails Day (first Saturday in June) is set aside to recognize the best trails, but why wait until June to take advantage of the Maah Daah Hey Trail or the North Country National Scenic Trail?
-In fact, thousands of miles of trails across the state are waiting for you to leave your non-carbon footprint today.
+In fact, thousands of miles of trails across the state are waiting for you to hike your way through.

 Forget Mad Max.
 You’re more likely to see Glad Max as you leisurely peddle around north-central North Dakota near the Canadian border.
-Bike the Border is a multi-day leisurely ride through smalls towns, beginning and ending in Bottineau in June.
+Bike the Border is a multi-day leisurely ride through smalls towns, beginning and ending in Bottineau every June.
 This isn’t a race, it's an opportunity to get some exercise while enjoying the outdoors, the views and nature at its best.

 TRNP x 3

-June 12 marks the date that the North Unit was added to the South and Elkhorn Ranch units of Theodore Roosevelt National Park.
-Mark the date with a visit to each unit.
+June 12, 1948 marks the date that the North Unit was added to the South and Elkhorn Ranch units of Theodore Roosevelt National Park.
+Celebrate the date with a visit to each unit.
 Little has changed in the rugged Badlands since that time.
-Watch the bison roam freely within park boundaries, listen to the winds blow through Wind Canyon; Oxbow Overlook still overlooks the Little Missouri River at Oxbow Overlook.
+Watch the bison roam freely within park boundaries, listen to the winds blow through Wind Canyon, and take in the views of the Little Missouri River at Oxbow Overlook.

 Get Your Motor Running

-North Dakota’s open roads are made for two wheeling.
-Small towns, light traffic and sites to see are reasons enough to hit the road, the North Dakota Scenic ByRider Program enhances your travels.
+North Dakota’s open roads are made for cruising.
+Small towns, light traffic and the many sites to see are reasons enough to hit the road, and the North Dakota Scenic ByRider Program enhances your travels.
 Take a tour down the Enchanted Highway and to a myriad of other larger-than-life tributes along North Dakota’s highways and byways.